WPHT: Talk and news

 In the 1960s, WCAU gradually began moving away from music programming, as most CBS stations.
-By 1967 it had become a talk station with considerable strengths in news and sports.
+By 1967, it had become a talk station with considerable strengths in news and sports.
 All of Philadelphia's major professional sports teams had WCAU as their flagship radio station at one time or another.
 Although the station's ratings were good, in the mid-1970s, CBS made a corporate decision to move WCAU to an all-news format.
 All-news had earlier been established on WCBS in New York City, KNX in Los Angeles, and several other CBS AM stations.

 WCAU never caught up to established all-news rival KYW.
 By 1980, WCAU was making moves to reclaim its heritage as a talk and sports leader.
 However, 96.5 WWDB-FM had established itself as a strong talk station, and WCAU struggled for years to attract listeners and establish a consistent image.

 Oldies and sports

 On August 15, 1990, CBS abruptly changed the WCAU call sign after 68 years, becoming WOGL.
-It dropped the talk format in favor of oldies of the 1950s, 1960s and 1970s.
+It dropped the talk format in favor of oldies of the 1950s, 1960s, and 1970s.
 It was partially simulcast with its FM sister station, by then WOGL-FM.

 In 1993, the AM station began running sports talk after 7 pm.
 The station went full-time with the format March 18, 1994, with the calls switching to WGMP and the station now called The Game.
-Once again it went against a deeply entrenched competitor, WIP with a much weaker lineup of mainly syndicated personalities, and critically without any local professional sports rights, effectively leaving the format adrift with little support as CBS itself was distracted with the acquisition of Group W/Westinghouse and a trade of WCAU-TV to NBC for KYW-TV.
+Once again it went against a deeply entrenched competitor, WIP with a much weaker lineup of mainly syndicated personalities, and critically without any local professional sports rights, effectively leaving the format adrift with little support as CBS itself was distracted with its merger with Group W/Westinghouse and a trade of WCAU-TV to NBC to accommodate Group W's KYW-TV.

-WPHT's logo as "The Big Talker 1210", used until January 2011.